TribThapa/AustralianEconomyAnalysis/README.md

 </p>

 <p>&nbsp;</p>
-3. What does Australia's financials look like?
+3. What does Australia's financials look like?<br/>
-\

 Ans: Very similar story to the graphs above - Australia's Gross Income and Total Income seems to be on a 		 steady rise.
 Whilst this is a good sign, the influence of inflation on Gross Income and Total Income 		 needs to be factored in before any interpretation.

 <p align="center">